Homepage

 Cuban regime speaks out against U.S. law affecting its trademarks

-Cuban-American family appeals Spanish court ruling in favor of Meliá hotel chain and Gaviota group
+Cuban-American family appeals Spanish court ruling in favor of hotel chain Meliá and Gaviota group

-National Assembly approves Expropriation Law by "unanimity"
+National Assembly approves Expropriation Law "unanimously"

 The Cuban regime will approve a law to expropriate property for reasons of public utility or social interest

-U.S. agency dismisses Bacardi's lawsuit over Cuban Havana Club
+U.S. agency dismisses Bacardí's lawsuit over Cuban Havana Club

-Marco Rubio and Bob Menéndez introduce a bill to protect trademarks confiscated by the Cuban regime
+Marco Rubio and Bob Menendez introduce a bill to protect trademarks confiscated by the Cuban regime

 At least 500 families from the U.S. and Spain are hoping to reclaim properties confiscated in Cuba

-Cuban government confiscates land and livestock from resident in the U.S.
+Cuba's government confiscates land and livestock from resident in the U.S.

 Aid and expropriations, a perpetual Cuban déjà vu